 When using ligation strategies the cargo peptide and the CPP are synthesized independently and the appropriate chemical handles are introduced at the chosen position during the peptide synthesis (click here for more information about the possible ligation chemistries).
 It is also possible to conjugate non-peptidic cargo molecule to CPP’s if those molecule bear a functional group suitable for ligation.
 Frequently applied ligations strategies for CPP’s involve oxime ligation, thiomaleimide coupling and Click chemistry, but strategies like isothiocyanate ligation, NHS coupling or NCL can be applied as well.

-Pepscan has over the years supplied many commonly used CPPs.
+Pepscan has over the years been working with a wide range of CPPs, such as HIV-TAT, Oligo-Arg and many more.
 Originally most CPPs were composed of only natural amino acids.
 Yet in recent years research groups have found it beneficial to include unusual or non-natural amino acids, peptide branches and other modifications to improve existing CPPs or to create new ones.
 Each modification must be carefully designed to avoid problems that could lead to low synthesis yields, poor solubility or aggregation.
 With Pepscan you can rely on thorough expertise in peptide chemistry and a broad range of modifications to also synthesize such novel designer CPPs.

 Frequently used CPPs